 There are several points that should be made clear:

 All chemicals in the lab must be labeled.

 Chemical containers that have their original labels do not need a new label.

 Labels on containers of hazardous chemicals (which do not have a manufacturer's label) must include the name of the chemical, the CAS#, and the hazard type.
 The Hazardous chemical label is provided to help you comply with this requirement.

 Non-hazardous chemicals do not have the same labeling requirements as hazardous chemicals, but they still must be identified with the container's contents.
-Again, the new non-hazardous label is provided to help you comply with this requirement.
+The non-hazardous label is provided to help comply with this requirement.

 If the container is a mixture, all chemicals and their CAS numbers should be listed on the label.